-Tiffany Wong is an emerging artist whose art practice mainly involves painting.
+Tiffany Wong is an emerging artist whose art practice focuses on painting.

 She lives a rich life as the daughter of Hong Kong immigrants immersed in Montreal’s unique French and English environment.
 She knew she wanted to be an artist from a very young age.

 She began to pursue Painting and Drawing and animation in 2008 at Concordia University and also specialized in 3d modelling at Campus ADN following her graduation in 2012.
 These days, she mainly focuses on her first love, which is painting.

-She has recently participated in the online version of Toronto Outdoor Art Fair, Mtl en Arts and her work will appear in the September, October and November issues of House and Garden.
+She has recently participated in the online version of Toronto Outdoor Art Fair, Mtl en Arts and her work has appeared in the September, October and November issues of House and Garden.
 In 2018, she was awarded the Prix de Reléve at Mtl en Arts.
 Her work is collected in homes and businesses across Canada and the USA.

 My paintings are places.
 They long for rich imaginary worlds and the vague fleeting moments from childhood memories and the realm of dreams.
 Articulated and recollected through shapes and marks, these ethereal paintings are informed by my Chinese-Canadian identity and my relationship with the unseen world.